All Episodes

 But New York City is not going anywhere, I don't think, on May 1st.

-We need to start doing the experiment to see if case finding, contact tracing, and quarantining works.
+But I got to say, here's my reason why I would open them: we need to start doing the experiment to see if case finding, contact tracing, and quarantining works.

 We've never done that successfully.

-You could yes, but you can't do that every time someone walks into a building because it's a waste of resources.
+Yes, but you can't do that every time someone walks into a building because it's a waste of resources.

-You should get antibody tested once.
+You should get an antibody test at once.

-As soon as you got it, there should be some way of uh giving you a badge.
+As soon as you've got it, there should be some way of giving you a badge so you're no longer in the pool.

 You don't have to worry about you anymore.

-The antigen testing we should do selectively when people have symptoms to pull them out of the out of the uh cull them out.
+The antigen testing we should do selectively when people have symptoms to pull them out of the out of the cull them out.

-Temperature we could do every time because that's easy to go.
+Temperature, we could do every time because that's easy to go.

 That's how we'll put the brush fires out.

-That I agree with that part, and actually I think ninety-nine percent of Americans would gladly do that unless you're evil and wanting other people to get sick.
+And I think 99% of Americans would gladly do that unless you're evil and wanting other people to get sick.

-Um, Dr. Oz, thank you for that update.
+All right, Dr. Oz, thank you for that update.

 I want the reporters to call him out on his lying.